WHAT DOES AN ENGINEERING MANAGER DO?

 - Software Team Management: Manage a team of software engineers, including design and code review.

-9. Engineering Manager Additional Details
+9. Engineering Manager Roles

 - Team Performance: Be accountable for the output quality/performance of the team, manage performance reviews, manage career and development of team members, and promote an innovation culture.